joshuajfoster/fmri_deconvolve/README.md

 # fmri_deconvolve

-**fmri_deconvolve** is a python module for GLM-based deconvolution fMRI responses in an event-related design.
+**fmri_deconvolve** is a python module for GLM-based deconvolution of fMRI responses in an event-related design.